-The objective of the Neutron Imaging System (NIS) is to fully characterize the 3D fuel assembly at stagnation by imaging the neutron (primary and scattered), x-ray, and gamma-ray emission from the implosions along three almost orthogonal lines-of-sight on NIF and eventually OMEGA and Z. Three-dimensional reconstruction of non-symmetric implosions requires imaging along three lines-of-sight (LOS).
+The objective of the Neutron Imaging System (NIS) is to fully characterize the 3D fuel assembly at stagnation by imaging the neutron (primary and scattered), x-ray, and gamma-ray emission from the implosions along three almost orthogonal lines-of-sight on NIF and eventually OMEGA and Z. Three-dimensional reconstruction of non-symmetric implosions requires imaging along at least three lines-of-sight (LOS).
 Each LOS has two components: a pinhole aperture array that is used to form the neutron, x-ray, and gamma images (passive system), and a detector system that is used to record the image formed by the pinhole array (active system).
 A scintillator-based detector with time-gated cameras on the two existing equatorial lines-of-sight allow the collection of two independently timed images from each LOS.
 Typically, one detector is gated to view the 14 MeV neutrons (primary image) and provides information on the size and shape of the fusion burn region.
 The second detector is gated at a later time to measure the source distribution neutrons which scatter off the dense fuel (scattered image), to provide information on the distribution of the cold fuel.
-These down-scattered neutrons are lower-energy (typically in the 6-12 MeV range) and lower-intensity, and arrive after the 14 MeV neutrons.
-A third image can be obtained early in time to capture the 4.44-MeV gamma rays that are produced from the inelastic scattering of the 14 MeV neutrons on the ablator material through the $^{12}\text{C}(\text{n},\text{ny})$ reaction.
+These down-scattered neutrons are lower-energy (typically in the 6-12 MeV range) and lower-intensity and arrive after the 14 MeV neutrons.
+A third image can be obtained early in time to capture the 4.44-MeV gamma rays that are produced from the inelastic scattering of the 14 MeV neutrons on the ablator material through the $^{12}\text{C}(\text{n},\text{n}\gamma)$ reaction.
+And now with ignition achieve and neutron yields reaching over 1E18 a fourth camera on both equatorial lines of sight will soon capture the first upscattered (reaction-in-flight) neutrons that are sensitive to mix in the cold fuel.